lukasznowicki/analytics-head/analytics-head/readme.txt

 * Compatibility tested up with WordPress 4.6.1
 * This version is tested up with latest WordPress 4.6.1,
 * we changed donate link,
-* we get rid of previous riddiculs versioning,
+* we get rid of previous ridicules versioning,
 * fixed some typos and updated translation.

 = 1.4.4.1 =